rezozero/rzdeployer/README.md

 * Create a system user for each virtual host and generate a random password
 * Create a home folder into your webserver root path (ex: /var/www/vhosts)
 * Create a MySQL user and database
-* Create a PHP FPM socket file into your user home
 * Create a virtual host config file (apache2 or nginx) in your sites-available
 * Create a symlink into your site-enabled folder
 * _Restart webserver_